Last week I decided to explore the northern area of California with my parents.

 WHERE IS DINOSAUR CAVE PARK LOCATED?

-This Shell Beach is in the Central part of California being the San Luis Obispo County area.
-It’s composed of several beaches, and Dinosaur Cave Park falls under it’s coast.
+Shell Beach is in the central part of California being the San Luis Obispo County area.
+It’s composed of several beaches, and Dinosaur Cave Park falls under its coast.

 WHY EXPLORE DINOSAUR CAVE PARK?

-The unique interesting feature about this Dinosaur Cave Park is it’s unique scenery features.
-You have a park that overlooks uniquely nature made rocks.
+The unique interesting feature about Dinosaur Cave Park is it’s unique scenery.
+You have a park that looks uniquely made.

 On these rocks you can find several different types of wildlife, especially birds.
-When I was there with my parents we saw thousands of seagulls and pelicans.
+When I was there we saw thousands of seagulls and pelicans.

-I wondered if all those birds had come together for a family reunion and if I could understand bird language,they would be saying something like this
+I wondered if all those birds had come together for a family reunion.
+If only I could understand bird language, they would be saying something like this:

 “Hey, Bob, how’s it going?
 Long time no see.” or “Looking good there, Wanda, how goes the sea adventures?”

-It was as if they were all having a meeting or mingling session going on.
-You can hear lots of squawking from the cliffs going on.
+It was as if they were all having a meeting.
+You can hear lots of squawking from the cliffs.

 One interesting feature that I noticed was the color of the rocks in the ocean.
 At first you would think that it was calcium from the rocks or rock nature formation, but the closer I looked the more horrified and shocked I came to see that this was not the case.

-It was in fact all of the bird feces that now cover up the rocks like that.
-It’s also important to not that if you plan on visiting this park and roam around the cliffs don’t be surprised to have smelling of sea water from the ocean along with bird feces.
+It was in fact all of the bird feces that cover up the rocks.
+It’s also important to note that if you plan on visiting this park and roaming around the cliffs don’t be surprised to have the tainted smell of sea water and bird from the ocean.